 What makes a funeral personal is not expensive trims – but photographs, music and memories that honour someone’s life.
 It should reflect their personality, and there are a few ways you can make the farewell unique to the individual.
 For example:

 Our sister company, Personal Farewells, offers a simple 5-step process to planning a funeral.
-Call them on 1300 95 95 33 to talk about their services and how they can help you to personalise a farewell to make it unique and meaningful for your friends and relatives.
+Contact us to talk about their services and how they can help you to personalise a farewell to make it unique and meaningful for your friends and relatives.